 So experiment at home, check out the website for camera tips, and look at discussions online to see if any other camera users have cheats and tips.
 Don’t leave your family smiling in front of that monument as you scramble to adjust the camera’s exposure.
 They won’t be smiling for long.

 If you have a full kit, just bring the basics, like a lightweight tripod, memory cards, durable lenses, and a proper bag to store everything.
 With memory cards, I always heard bring more than you think.
-It’s sort of the underwear rule with photography.
+It’s sort of the underwear rule, but with photography.

 Macro shots work beautifully for nature shots or at museums, get closer to your subject to get the details you saw in person.
 Just make sure everything is in focus before you capture it.